nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delete INDEX`

 * Deletes the scholarship application at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed applicant list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd applicant in the address book.

 ### Clearing all entries : `clear`